• Skip to primary navigation

 Pumpkin Pasties by The Toasty Kitchen

-Pumpkin pasties are a sweet, baked pastry filled with spiced pumpkin filling.
-These handheld turnovers are perfect for serving at your next Harry Potter themed party or for Halloween.
+Pumpkin pasties are sweet, handheld pastries filled with spiced pumpkin.
+They're perfect for serving at your next Harry Potter themed party or for Halloween.

 A white plate filled with pumpkin pasties.

-A pasty (pronounced pass tea), is a small, baked pastry, usually associated with Cornwall, United Kingdom.
-My version is made with flaky pie crust and a sweet, spiced pumpkin pie filling, but pasties can also be made with savory fillings.
+What is a pasty?
+A pasty (pronounced PASS-tee), is a small, baked pastry, usually associated with Cornwall, United Kingdom.
+Pasties can be made with savory meat fillings or sweet dessert fillings.

 Ingredients and substitutions